ntluong95/positron-r-wizard/README.md

 2. Run the command via the command palette (Ctrl+Shift+P / Cmd+Shift+P).
 3. All pipes in the document will be replaced to match your workspace setting.

+## R Enhanced Syntax (Extended TextMate Grammar)

+This extension provides enhanced syntax highlighting for the R language in Positron by integrating a heavily expanded and modernized TextMate grammar.
+It extends the default R grammar with improved support for:

+- Built-in R functions (base, graphics, stats, utils, grDevices, methods)
+- Namespace highlighting for pkg::fun, such as dplyr::select(), ggplot2::ggplot()
+- $ accessor highlighting for lists, environments, S3 objects, such as df$column, list_obj$nested$element
+- tidyverse-style operators and helper functions
+- Backtick-quoted identifiers
+- Raw strings (r"{ ... }", r"[...]", etc.)
+- Expanded roxygen2 highlighting
+- Markdown support inside roxygen comments
+- More complete keyword and constant detection

 ## 💡 Future Ideas

 - NA